luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 But at the time of writing, the package wont work for the following reasons:

-- The `python-selenium` package that it requires doesn't build (actually doesn't pass the tests).
+- The `python-selenium` package that it requires doesn't build (actually it just doesn't pass the tests).
-- The `python-selenium` package is a higher version than the required by `flaresolverr`, and it's a breaking change version, so even if you are able to install `python-selenium` (by just removing the checks) it will still fail due to this check.
+- The `python-selenium` package is a higher version than the required by `flaresolverr`, and it's a breaking change version (they don't follow semantic versioning), so even if you are able to install `python-selenium` (by just removing the checks) it will still fail due to this check.

 ### Manual installation

-For now the best next thing is to manually set it up using a virtual environment.
+For now the best next thing is to manually set it up using a python virtual environment.
 I'll be taking some elements from the AUR package.
 Only package requirements are `chromium` and `xorg-server-xvfb`, needed for the `selenium` webdriver and a virtual X server.

 Install dependencies via pacman: